 - Supports strong statewide leadership for library development and cooperation.

 - Supports the fair and equitable funding of public libraries and public library systems by local governments, counties and the state.

 - Provides incentives for library system collaboration and reduces constraints on the ability of systems to reorganize and consolidate to improve service and increase efficiency.

 The Wisconsin Library Association opposes state legislative policy that:

 - Restricts access by Wisconsin residents to information resources and materials.

 - Affects local and state taxing options that could have an adverse affect on libraries.

 - Intrudes on the privacy of library users.

-- Interferes with the right of local public library boards to independently determine local library policy, staffing, and services based on community standards.
+- Interferes with the right of local public library boards to independently determine local library policy, staffing and services based on community standards and needs.